2020 Sparta earthquake | |

 Aftershocks: | Yes |

-The 2020 Sparta earthquake was a relatively uncommon intraplate earthquake that occurred near the small town of Sparta, North Carolina, on August 9 at 08:07 ET.
+The 2020 Sparta earthquake occurred in North Carolina on August 9 at 08:07 EDT.
+The epicenter of this relatively uncommon intraplate earthquake was near the small town of Sparta, Alleghany County.
 The thrust-faulting earthquake had a moment magnitude of 5.1, occurring at a shallow depth of 4.7abbr=NaNabbr=.
 Rupture occurred on the previously unmapped Little River Fault.
 A surface rupture was documented following the earthquake; the first of its kind in the Eastern United States.
 Shaking was reported in parts of the Midwestern, and Southeastern United States.
 It was the strongest earthquake recorded in North Carolina in 104 years,[1] the second-strongest in the state's history, and the largest to strike the East Coast since the 2011 Virginia earthquake.[2]
+The earthquake significantly damaged homes and businesses in Sparta and injured at least one person.
+The shaking was also felt in other states along the East Coast.
+A state of emergency was declared in Sparta, and North Carolina granted $24 million in relief fund for repair works.

 Measuring 5.1, it was the state's largest earthquake since a magnitude 5.2 earthquake struck Skyland in 1916.
 Over 80,000 people reported shaking from the earthquake.
 The earthquake was also the strongest to strike the East Coast since 2011.